lay295/TwitchDownloader/TwitchDownloaderWPF/README.md

 - `Dark.xaml` and `Light.xaml` will always be overwritten on application launch.
 - File names are read in case-insensitive manner, meaning `Dark.xaml` and `dark.xaml` cannot be differentiated.
 - Don't forget to edit the author comment at the top of the theme file!
 - You can have your theme included with the program!
-Upload it to your own fork of TwitchDownloader and create a pull request https://github.com/lay295/TwitchDownloader/pulls.
+Upload it to your own fork of TwitchDownloader and [create a pull request](https://github.com/lay295/TwitchDownloader/pulls).

 For offline instructions on creating custom themes see [`Themes/README.txt`](Themes/README.txt), which is regenerated on every run.